bigfix/developer.bigfix.com/site/reference/types/active-device.md

 # type: active device

-On Windows NT systems (including XP and 2K), the &lt;active device&lt; inspectors returns a set of objects corresponding to the active devices on the machine, for example: modems, graphics cards, printers, and more.
+On Windows NT systems (including XP and 2K), the &lt;active device&gt; inspectors returns a set of objects corresponding to the active devices on the machine, for example: modems, graphics cards, printers, and more.

 # class of &lt;active device&gt; : string